ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 ---

-This is the homepage of ZIWEI ZHANG 张子威, a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700), Prof. [Peng Cui](http://cuip.thumedialab.com/), and Prof. [Xin Wang](http://mn.cs.tsinghua.edu.cn/xinwang/).
+This is the homepage of ZIWEI ZHANG 张子威, a postdoc researcher in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700), Prof. [Peng Cui](http://pengcui.thumedialab.com/), and Prof. [Xin Wang](http://mn.cs.tsinghua.edu.cn/xinwang/).
 If you want to reach me, feel free to drop me an email.

 News
 =====
+* [Aug 2023] We wrote a perspective paper about **Large Graph Model**!
+See more [here](https://arxiv.org/pdf/2308.14522) and [paper collection](https://github.com/THUMNLab/awesome-large-graph-model)
 * [Feb 2023] I am fortunated to be recognized as the [2023 AI 2000 Most Influential Scholar](https://www.aminer.cn/ai2000) Honorable Mention in Data Mining!
 * [Feb 2023] One paper regarding [robust graph NAS](https://openreview.net/forum?id=Qxxbn_oiQv) is accepted by CVPR 2023!
 * [Feb 2023] One paper regarding [automted graph transformer](https://openreview.net/forum?id=GcM7qfl5zY) is accepted by ICLR 2023 as an oral paper!
-* [Nov 2022] One paper regarding [heterogenous dynamic graph neural architecture search](https://zw-zhang.github.io/files/2023_AAAI_DHGAS.pdf) is accepted by AAAI 2023!
+* [Nov 2022] One paper regarding heterogenous dynamic graph neural architecture search is accepted by AAAI 2023!
 * [Nov 2022] I gave two talks about [out-of-distribution (OOD) generalization on graphs](https://zw-zhang.github.io/files/2022_GraphOOD_LOGS.pdf) and [Automated Machine Learning on Graphs](https://zw-zhang.github.io/files/2022_AutoGL_LOGS.pdf) at Learning on Graphs (LOGS).
 * [Sep 2022] Three papers are accepted by NeurIPS 2022!
 [GIL](https://openreview.net/forum?id=acKK8MQe2xc) and [DIDA](https://openreview.net/forum?id=1tIUqrUuJxx) tackles the out-of-distribution (OOD) generalization of GNNs for graph-level tasks and dynamic graphs, and [NAS-Bench-Graph](https://openreview.net/forum?id=bBff294gqLp) is the first tabular NAS benchmark for graphs.
 <!--* [Sep 2022] Our paper [IDGCL](https://zw-zhang.github.io/files/2022_TKDE_IDGCL.pdf) regarding self-supervised disentangled GNNs, which is an extension of our NeurIPS'21 paper [DGCL](https://zw-zhang.github.io/files/2021_NeurIPS_DGCL.pdf), is accepted by TKDE! -->